curl/everything-curl/usingcurl-verbose.md

     <

-This may look mostly like mumbo jumbo to you, but this is normal set of HTTP headers, meta-data, about the response.
+This may look mostly like mumbo jumbo to you, but this is normal set of HTTP headers - meta-data - about the response.
 The first line's "200" might be the most important piece of information in there and means "everything is fine".

-The last line of the received headers is as you can see empty, and that is the marker used for the HTTP protocol to signal the end of the headers.
+The last line of the received headers is, as you can see, empty, and that is the marker used for the HTTP protocol to signal the end of the headers.

 After the headers comes the actual response body, the data payload.
 The